Precision Polymers for Pharmaceutics

 Coordination ring-opening polymerization (ROP) is considered to be the classic or conventional way for lactone polymerization.
 Studies have led to a variety of metal-based catalysts which are still unmatched in terms of controlled polymerization conditions.
 Especially, the possibility to tailor catalysts provides a toolbox for different thermodynamic circumstances or the stereoselective synthesis of functional materials.

 The availability of polymerization methods facilitating a precise synthesis of polymers with controllable molecular weights, narrow molecular weight distributions, precise block copolymer formation and variable end groups is a basic prerequisite for establishing polymers for gene and drug therapy.
-Such polymers can be synthesized efficiently and tailor-made using living radical polymerization techniques such as reversible addition-fragmentation chain-transfer polymerization (RAFT) or single-electron transfer living radical polymerization (SET-LRP).
+Such polymers can be synthesized efficiently and tailor-made using radical polymerization techniques such as atom transfer radical polymerization (ATRP).

 Post-polymerization functionalization is a critical tool in preparing functional materials.
 Functionalization is performed after a non-functionalized polymer was synthesized.
 One of the most common ways in our lab to attach functionality onto a preexisting polymer backbone is through active ester groups, click reactions and thiol-ene reaction.
 In addition, we use precise end-groups from polymers synthesized via living routes for further functionalization.